verisign/odup/README.md

 include scripts to make them available using local resolver configuration instead.

-### Policy-Negative Realm

-The policy-negative realm is created using Mozilla's Public Suffix List.
-This can be done by running the following to create local zones for "\_odup" subdomains for every TLD in the public suffix list:
+The domains from Mozilla's Public Suffix List have negative policies by definition because of their designation as "public suffixes".
+Those policies can be added to a local resolver by effectively creating local "\_odup" zones for every name in the public suffix list:

 ```
 $ curl -O https://publicsuffix.org/list/public_suffix_list.dat